-Source: FICCI, Company presentations
+Source: Technopak, Company reports

 Quick service Restaurants (QSRs) forms an integral part of the Indian Food industry.
 The QSRs have both fast food cuisines as well as minimal table services and majorly cater to the millennial and working professionals usually in the age bracket 15 - 40 years.
 The USP of QSRs is quick deliveries and competitive pricing that attract consumers.